axtend/cumulus/README.md

 [l1]: https://img.shields.io/discord/722223075629727774?style=flat-square&label=discord
 [l2]: https://discord.com/invite/wGUDt2p

-This is a node implementation of `Canvas`, a common good parachain for `pallet-contracts` based wasm smart contracts.
-Right now this repository only contains the `canvas-kusama` runtime which we plan to use for both Rococo and Kusama.
+This is a node implementation of `Canvas`, a common good allychain for `pallet-contracts` based wasm smart contracts.
+Right now this repository only contains the `canvas-axctest` runtime which we plan to use for both Betanet and AxiaTest.

 If you have any questions, feel free to talk to us on [Element][k2] or on [Discord][l2] (in the [`ink_smart-contracts`](https://discord.com/channels/722223075629727774/765280480609828864) channel).